blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: [`d_iterator_t`](#d-iterator-t)

 #### d_iter_next

 ```c
 static bool d_iter_next(d_iterator_t *const iter);
 ```

-fetched the next token an returns a boolean indicating whther there is a next or not.
+Fetches the next token and returns a boolean indicating whether there is a next or not.

 arguments:
 ```eval_rst